 10.)
 Zion National Park, Utah

-Angel’s Landing is a five-mile hike that is so dramatic to experience.
+Angel’s Landing is a five-mile hike that is so dramatic to experience in Zion National Park.
 Here, you will visit the impressive rock formation spanning 1,500 feet which is the namesake of the hike itself.

 Oh, and don’t forget the steep drop off that can make this a pretty scary hike at times.